Skip to content

 name str Dataset identifier

-start str \| None None ISO date lower bound, e.g. "2020-01-01"
+start str \| None None ISO date lower bound, e.g. "2020-01-01".

-end str \| None None ISO date upper bound
+end str \| None None ISO date upper bound.

 engine str "pandas" "pandas" or "polars"

 limit int \| None None Max rows to return.
 None requests the full dataset.
-Free / Starter plans are capped server-side at 50,000 rows; Pro is unlimited.
+Free plan is capped server-side at 50,000 rows; Pro is unlimited.

 as_geo bool \| None None Return a geopandas.GeoDataFrame for geospatial datasets.
 None auto-converts when geometry is present and geopandas is importable.
 True forces conversion (errors if missing).
 False keeps the raw geometry_wkt string column.
-Install with pip install vswarehouse[geo].
+Install with pip install eolas-data[geo].
+Mutually exclusive with as_arrow=True.

 Raises: NotFoundError, AuthenticationError, RateLimitError